krina2811/News_Search_Tool_using_LLM/README.md

 The system is built on a Retrieval-Augmented Generation (RAG) framework, which integrates a Qdrant vector database to store and query news data.
 Qdrant is known for its high-quality features, including:

--> Scalable Vector Storage: Handles large volumes of high-dimensional vectors with efficiency. <\br>
+-> Scalable Vector Storage: Handles large volumes of high-dimensional vectors with efficiency. </br>
 -> Fast Similarity Search: Provides quick and accurate search results through advanced indexing and querying capabilities. </br>
 -> Flexible and Robust: Supports dynamic updates and scaling, ensuring the database remains responsive and reliable as data grows. </br>